-For nearly 200 years, boxcars have been the symbol of the railroad and freight industry.
+For nearly 200 years, the boxcar has been a symbol of the railroad and freight industry.
 While their specifications have evolved since their humble beginnings, they remain a valuable means of transporting goods across the contiguous United States.
-But in recent years, the use of boxcars has declined.
+But in recent years, the use of a boxcar has declined.

 This article explores the history of the boxcar and the reasons why they’re fading from regular use.

 Freight cars were already in widespread use during the early 1800s, but in upstate New York, Mohawk & Hudson Railroad introduced the idea of covering gondola cars to protect them from elements in the winter.

 The M&H design was introduced during the snowy winter of 1833, but the design would later be adapted by Baltimore & Ohio to add length, height, and side doors.

 By 1896, boxcars were a regular feature of the freight industry, and steel versions had replaced their wooden predecessors.
 The cars themselves had grown to the standard 40-foot car length of the 20th century, capable of hauling 40–50 metric tons.

 During the 1930s the 50-foot boxcar was introduced, which would become the standard dimension for the next century.

 Apart from these changes in capacity, boxcars have also seen innovations such as slotted cars for livestock and refrigerated cars for transporting perishable foods.